MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 * ✘ Lack of adoption and tooling.
 * ✘ Cost.
 Developing a RESTful Service is expensive.

-What this means is that each resouce is somehow connected to other resources, thus creating a graph.
+What this means is that each resource is somehow connected to other resources, thus creating a graph.
 If a client application uses that graph as its engine, then that means that the graph is a [_state machine_][Designing a true REST state machine], where each resource/node is a state, and each link/connection is a state transition.
 Let's think of a microwave oven.
 When we first get the microwave, its representation might contain an `action` to turn it on:

 ```json
 // GET /microwaves/12